Generating artificial digital image correlation data using physics-guided adversarial networks: Results and discussion

 At least intuitively, a small SWD shows that the fake and real samples are similar.
 At low resolution (e.g. $16 \times 16$) only large-scale features like the crack length are visible and a small SWD would indicate that the variation of crack lengths in the fake dataset is similar to the training dataset.
 At high resolution (e.g. $256 \times 256$) very fine-grained structures like the inherent DIC noise is encoded in the patches.

-Figure \ref{fig:swd_e100} shows the calculated SWDs of classical and physics-guided DIC-GAN samples after 100 epochs of training.
-In order to estimate uncertainty, we trained 10 randomly initialized models each with the classical and the physics-guided DIC-GAN architecture.
-The main observation is that for all resolutions, physics-guided samples are closer to the training data than classical DIC-GAN samples.
-This indicates that physics-guided DIC-GAN samples are better in quality and variation.
-Especially for the high resolution $256 \times 256$, the SWDs show a large gap and confirm our visual observation of artefacts and unphysical noise as seen in the classical DIC-GAN samples in Figure \ref{fig:samples_e100}.
+Figure \ref{fig:swd_e100} shows the calculated SWDs of classical and physics-guided GAN samples after 100 epochs of training.
+In order to estimate uncertainty, we trained 10 randomly initialized models each with the classical and the physics-guided GAN architecture.
+The main observation is that for all resolutions, physics-guided samples are closer to the training data than classical GAN samples.
+This indicates that physics-guided GAN samples are better in quality and variation.
+Especially for the high resolution $256 \times 256$, the SWDs show a large gap and confirm our visual observation of artefacts and unphysical noise as seen in the classical GAN samples in Figure \ref{fig:samples_e100}.
 Nevertheless, the results can be significantly different for each trained generator.
 This fact is reflected in the large error bars of the SWDs.

 The results after 1000 training epochs are displayed in Figure \ref{fig:swd_e1000}.
 Here, we used 2 training runs for each GAN architecture.
 As expected, the distances are all smaller than after 100 epochs.
 In contrast to the results after 100 epochs (cf. Figure \ref{fig:swd_e100}), both GAN architectures are closer together.
-However, the physics-guided DIC-GAN samples have significantly smaller SWDs for the fine resolution $256 \times 256$ and the low resolutions $16 \times 16$ and $32 \times 32$.
+However, the physics-guided GAN samples have significantly smaller SWDs for the fine resolution $256 \times 256$ and the low resolutions $16 \times 16$ and $32 \times 32$.
 This suggests that after 1000 epochs of training the physics-guided samples are still closer to the real samples in terms of quality and variation.
-Nevertheless, the few garbage samples seen in Figure \ref{fig:samples_e1000} \textcircled{2} could influence the SWDs especially at smaller pyramid levels.
+Nevertheless, the few garbage samples seen in Figure \ref{fig:samples_e1000} \textcircled{2} could influence the SWDs especially at larger pyramid levels, e.g. $256 \times 256$.